luiscoco/Android_Kotlin_lesson6_SomeCompoents/README.md

 ## 1. Your first User Interface (UI) with Android Jetpack Compose.
 How to use: Text, Images, Rows and Columns

+For step by step tutorial see this youtube video: https://www.youtube.com/watch?v=hfVv4tTOZlI

 ```kotlin
 @Composable
 fun Elements(){